Macro-Deck-App/Macro-Deck-Web-Client/README.md

 # Macro Deck Web client
-The Macro Deck web client for Macro Deck 2
+The web client for Macro Deck 2.
+Feel free to improve it ;-)

 <a href="http://web.macrodeck.org/" target="_blank">http://web.macrodeck.org/</a>